NangenX/IPvtl-Cluster-Web-Management/README_en.md

 # IPVTL Cluster Web Management

+## this project all build by AI tools.

 This repository contains a minimal example of an IPVTL cluster management panel.
 The backend is implemented with FastAPI and the frontend is a simple static page located at `frontend/index.html`.

 Main features